 Stop Letting Fear Run Your Life

 This life is meant for living.
 You do not have to live with fear, worry, and doubt.
 You shouldn’t live each day wishing that things were different.
 You can be happier, healthier and you can live the life you want.
 I know this.
 I haven’t been in your shoes, but I have been in a very bad place.
-I am far from perfect, but I overcame my fears and I have never felt better in my life.
-I do exactly what I want to for work, in my dream city, with the best relationships and most joy that I could ever imagine.
+I am far from perfect, but I overcame my fears, and I have never felt better in my life.
 I am living my dream life each and every day.

 This post is going to surprise some of you and hopefully resonate with most of you.
 I am always asked questions like;

 “How are you so positive all the time?”

 “How are you so balanced for your age?”

 Sometimes people even say, “you are annoyingly happy, why?”

 Truthfully, I have always been happy, passionate, and optimistic.
 For most of my life, I have been brave, confident, and free of worry.
 But, what many people don’t know, is that I was also crippled with anxiety for over 4 years.
 I was controlled by panic disorder, high levels of stress, and I regularly had extreme anxiety attacks.
 I am sure you have fears about something, or have struggled with being very stressed at some point in your life.
 We all have, and I want you to know that it is okay.

 I was told that I suffered from Agoraphobia, a condition where one becomes incredibly anxious in an environment (typically one where he or she feels they have little control or is in an unfamiliar situation).
 All I knew is that once I had a panic attack in a particular place or situation, I would constantly fear the onset of another attack in a similar environment.
 This would give me great anxiety.
 It was just an ugly viscous cycle that really made no sense at all.
 It’s like the fear of having panic (crazy right?).